MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 You can switch views on the report between **Count view** and **Amount view**. **Count view** shows volume and percentage by transaction count, and **Amount view** shows volume and percentage in US dollars.

-The machine learning (ML) model in Fraud Protection evaluates every transaction by using advanced adaptive artificial intelligence (AI) and then assigns a risk score.
+The machine learning (ML) model in Microsoft Dynamics 365 Fraud Protection evaluates every transaction by using advanced adaptive AI and then assigns a risk score.
 In general, the higher the risk score, the higher the perceived risk.
-The ML model uses a range of risk scores from 0 through 999
+The ML model uses a range of risk scores from 0 through 999.

 If your Fraud Protection instance has multiple environments, you can access the report in a specific environment by using the environment switcher.
-If the environment has child environments, the data in report includes transactions and assessments for all its child environments.
+If the environment has child environments, the data on the report includes transactions and assessments for all the child environments.

 ## User filters